chenpighead/foodtruck-ios-app/README.md

 ## Running

-* Initial view will center at Uber HQ.
+- Initial view will center at Uber HQ.
 All the food trucks are shown on the map without filtering

-* Tap on the marker to show more information about the food truck
+- Tap on the marker to show more information about the food truck

-* Search for specific food truck (or food name) through the search bar on the top
+- Search for specific food truck (or food name) through the search bar on the top
 ```
 ex. coffee
 ```

-* Search for specific food truck (or food name) plus a trailing 'nearby' keyword
+- Search for specific food truck (or food name) plus a trailing 'nearby' keyword
 ```
 ex. coffee nearby
 ```
-* Note that we haven't support getCurrentLocation() from the mobile client, so this feature would return results nearby Uber HQ for now
+  - Note that I haven't support getCurrentLocation() from the mobile client, so this feature would return results nearby Uber HQ for now

+- Search with invalid input (so far, I only treat empty string as invalid) will lead user back to initial view (show all food trucks)

 ## Discussion